oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ---

 ## 2. Objectives
-- **Primary Objective:** To assess whether average annual salaries keep pace with the cost of living across countries
+- **Primary Objective:** To assess how average annual salaries compare with the cost of living across countries.
-- **Secondary Objective 1:** Identify which top 5 countries offer the best balance between average annual salary and cost of living by developing a custom Salary Value Score.
+- **Secondary Objective 1:** To identify the five countries with the strongest salary value relative to living costs using a custom Salary Value Score (SVS).
-- **Secondary Objective 2:** Do countries with higher average salaries also have higher local purchasing power?
+- **Secondary Objective 2:**  To examine whether countries with higher average salaries also demonstrate higher local purchasing power.

 **Analytical Questions**
 The analysis was structured around four questions: